-Nature’s Select Dry Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Nature’s Select Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Nature’s Select product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for all life stages and two for adult maintenance.
+The Nature’s Select product line includes seven dry dog foods, six claimed to meet AAFCO nutrient profiles for all life stages and one for adult maintenance.

 The following is a list of recipes available at the time of this review.

 - Nature’s Select Select Cold River Recipe with Salmon

 - Nature’s Select Select Mobility Plus Recipe (3.5 stars)

 - Nature’s Select Select New Zealand Lamb Meal Recipe

 - Nature’s Select Select High Pro Active Dog & Puppy (5 stars)

 Nature’s Select Select New Zealand Lamb Meal Recipe was selected to represent the other products in the line for this review.